 To answer this question is both very easy and very complicated.
 There are many sources for well-documented and positive effects of essential oils and blends used for wellness.
 But, the government prohibits the use of language to explain these positive effects on the human body.
 We leave it to your own judgement as to why there is no freedom of speech when it comes to natural care and maintenance of the human body.
 We will, nevertheless, dive straight in; despite the restrictions.

-There exists, some three hundred essential oils which have been identified as being beneficial for human (and pet) wellness as well as hygiene.
+There exists, some three hundred essential oils which have been identified as being beneficial for human (and animal) wellness as well as hygiene.
 Of these, it is necessary only to familiarize yourself with approximately twenty in order to build a successful home and body regimen for yourself and your family.
-Just twenty oils can help you to remove toxic cleaners from your home, throw away the chemical cocktails we generally use as personal hygience products, and make your home more pleasant to live in at the same time.
+Just twenty oils, and a few common items, can help you to remove toxic cleaners from your home, throw away the chemical cocktails we generally use as personal hygience products, and make your home more pleasant to live in at the same time.

 The 'essence' of essential oils refers to the ancient Aristotelian aspects of matter.
 The fifth aspect is ether or 'spirit'.
 As such, essential oils are comprised from that which makes the plant vital - It's quint-essence.
 This essense can be in the aroma of its voltiles as well as the actual bio-chemical constituents which give the oil its medicinal qualities.
 Both the aroma and the medicinal portions act via different mechanisms.
 Also, important to note, is that they may affect different people to varying degrees.
 What may be of significant benefit to one, when inhaled, may have no affect whatsoever on another in the same quantity.
 This however, is not generally an issue with the more direct methods of application.

 Did You Know?